 Within its built environment, Eastbourne has a wide range of parks and gardens and significant areas of historic interest, including 250 listed buildings and almost 10 per cent of the built-up area protected with Conservation Area status.
-Eastbourne also has a range of sport and leisure facilities including: an international, high quality tennis centre developed in partnership with the Lawn Tennis Association; a number of community and borough sporting facilities; theatres; a modern art gallery; and a number of smaller venues act as centres of local memory and heritage.
+Eastbourne also has a range of sport and leisure facilities including: an international, high quality tennis centre developed in partnership with the Lawn Tennis Association; several community and borough sporting facilities; theatres; a modern art gallery; and various smaller venues act as centres of local memory and heritage.
 It has an outstanding seafront destination offering miles of unspoilt coast, with a preserved Victorian promenade, extending to a modern, high-quality marina and berthing facility at Sovereign Harbour.
-The Borough has a diverse range of restaurants, retail and hospitality accommodation adding to the visitor and community offer.
+The borough has a diverse range of restaurants, retail and hospitality accommodation adding to the visitor and community offer.